maystocks/maystocks/README.md

 ### How do I trade?

-This is a pre-alpha release of the software, trading is not yet possible, but will be added eventually.
+This is a pre-alpha release of the software, only basic paper trading is currently supported (with alpaca).
+Improvements and a lot more visual feedback are on the way.

 If you'd like to speed up development, please sponsor this project using the links above.